dr-skot/heroku-buildpack-nodejs/README.md

 heroku config:set BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs
 ```

+(That last line resets you to using the standard buildpack again.)

-Below is the original readme from heroku.
+The rest of this document is just the original readme from heroku.

 Heroku Buildpack for Node.js
 ============================